 Louis Vuitton is owned by LVMH.

-- It’s set a science based target to reduce greenhouse gas emissions in both its direct operations and supply chain but there’s no evidence it is on track.
+- It’s set a science based target to reduce greenhouse gas emissions in both its direct operations and supply chain, and it claims it’s on track.

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
 Here we rate Louis Vuitton “Not Good Enough”.
 These are a few factors influencing its score:

-- It has a basic policy to support diversity and inclusion in its direct operations and supply chain.
+- There’s no evidence it supports diversity and inclusion in its supply chain.

 - There’s no evidence it ensures workers are paid living wages in its supply chain.